novel-zlood/novel-zlood.github.io/source/_posts/site/site-22.md

 The first half was over.

-The players sighed in relief.
+The players sighed with relief.

-Maybe because it was my first crisis since debuting as a professional, I felt oddly calm.
+Maybe because it was my first crisis since debuting as a pro, I felt strangely calm.

-Isn’t it just a matter of scoring 3 goals and turning the game around?
+Can't we just score three goals and turn it around?

 * * *

-Entering the locker room, Coach Alain Laban welcomed the players with a reddened face.
+Entering the locker room, coach Alain Levagne greeted the players with a red face.

-“Focus!
-Focus!”
+"Focus!
+Focus!"

-He gathered the players’ attention.
+He gathered the players' attention.

 He quickly explained how Parma should move in the second half.

-“A 2-0 score is certainly a desperate number for us, being one man down.
-But positively thinking, we managed to limit their eleven shots on target to just 2 goals.”
+"A 2-0 score is certainly a desperate number for us, being one man down.
+But thinking positively, we can say we held off 11 shots on target from the opponent to just 2 goals."

-“Lecce expended quite a bit of energy in the first half.
-Being the team with the 9th least activity in Serie B, they ran 3km more than us in the first half... they’re likely to drop back in the second half.”
+"Lecce spent quite a bit of energy in the first half.
+The team with the ninth-lowest activity in Serie B ran 3 km more than us in the first half...
+They are likely to drop back in the second half."

 Indeed.

-Lecce isn’t a team with high activity.
+Lecce isn't a highly active team.

-On the other hand, Parma is the team with the highest activity in the league.
+But on the other hand, Parma is the team with the highest activity in the league.

-In individual records, the top 4 players with the most activity over 90 minutes are all Parma players.
+In individual records, the top four players in terms of activity over 90 minutes all belong to Parma.

 1st is Yann Karamoh.

 2nd is Dennis Man.

-3rd is Franco Vázquez.
+3rd is Franco Vazquez.

 4th is Gennaro Tutino.

-All four players cover about 14km, enjoying strong pressing in the second line.
+All four players cover around 14 km, enjoying strong pressing in the second line.

-Park Minho’s activity has also increased from 10km to 12km recently, showing considerable improvement.
+Park Minho has also recently increased his activity from 10 km to 12 km, seeing quite a bit of success.

-“Our strength lies in our strong stamina and the organized forward pressing of our second line.”
+"Our strength is our strong stamina and the organized forward pressing of the second line."

-“We conserved energy while sitting back in the first half, so in the second half, press hard to take control and score as much as possible.”
+"We saved our energy while crouching in the first half, so start pressing hard in the second half to take control and score as many goals as possible."

-“Conceding goals?
-Don’t be afraid.
-Whether it’s 2-0, 3-0, or 5-0, a loss is a loss.”
+"Conceding?
+Don't be afraid.
+Whether it's 2-0, 3-0, or 5-0, it's the same loss."

-Saying this, he comforted Stanko Torric, who had been sent off with a red card in the first half.
+After saying that, he comforted Stanko Toric, who was sent off with a red card in the first half.

-Thanks to Coach Alain Laban’s speech?
+Was it thanks to coach Alain Levagne's speech?

-The tension disappeared from the players’ faces.
+The tension disappeared from the players' faces.

-This time, our captain Buffon stepped up to rally the players and prepare for the second half.
+This time, captain Buffon stepped up to gather the players' morale and prepare for the second half.

-Of course, Coach Alain Laban, despite his calm expression, was very flustered inside.
+Of course, coach Alain Levagne, who had a calm expression, was very flustered inside.

-Only Assistant Coach Matteo knew that.
+Only assistant coach Matteo knew that.

-So halftime ended.
+With that, halftime ended.

-Parma’s players exited the locker room.
+Parma's players left the locker room.

 Their expressions were different from the first half.

 * * *

-Being one man short.
+Being one man short,

-Parma’s players had to cover much more ground in the second half than Lecce to make up for the missing player.
+Parma's players had to cover the field much more than Lecce in the second half to fill the gap.

-But fortunately, Parma was a team with high stamina and a lot of activity.
+But fortunately, Parma was a team with high stamina and activity.

-They had enough ability to perplex the Lecce players, who entered the field with a light-hearted attitude.
+They had enough ability to bewilder Lecce, who entered the field with a carefree attitude.

-- Parma looks different from the first half.
+- It's a different Parma compared to the first half.

-- It feels like we’re watching a completely different team, right?
+- It feels like we're watching a completely different team, right?

-- They’re moving a lot more.
+- They're moving a lot more.

-It was the same for me.
+That included me as well.

-My stamina had increased, and so had my activity.
+My stamina had also increased significantly, and my activity had risen.

-Thanks to that, I was creating more chances and grabbing them to score more often.
+Thanks to that, I was able to create more chances or capitalize on them to score.

-So, even in this game where we were trailing 2-0, I was sure that if I moved diligently, I could create or seize several opportunities.
+So even in this game where we were trailing 2-0, I was confident that if I moved diligently, I could create or seize a few opportunities.

-Just like now.
+Like now.

-“Hey!
-Let’s take it easy.”
+"Hey!
+Take it easy."

-They had mocked us as T-shirt sellers, and now they wanted to go easy?
+They mocked us as T-shirt sellers, and now they want us to take it easy.

-Honestly, if I had a worse personality, I might have cursed at their faces right away.
+Honestly, if I had a worse personality, I might have cursed at that face right away.

-Well, I’m a professional.
+Well, I'm a pro.

-I should show it with my skills.
+I have to let my skills speak.

-Just like now.
+Like now.

-As I caught my breath, the ball flew towards me.
+As I caught my breath, the ball flew in.

-The left-back of Lecce, who had been harassing me, quickly closed in to steal the ball.
+The Lecce left-back who had been pestering me quickly came next to me, trying to steal the ball.

 But what did I say earlier?

-I said my activity had increased.
+I said my activity had increased compared to before.

-Didn’t I?

-Thump!
+Didn't I say that?

+Thunk!

-I pushed the ball far and ran, ignoring the left-back trying to catch up and dashed forward.
+When I pushed the ball far and ran, I ignored the fullback who hurriedly tried to catch up and sprinted forward.

-The gap widened instantly.
+The gap widened quickly.

-I could hear the left-back cursing.
+I heard the Lecce fullback cursing.

 He must be flustered.

-Suddenly running like this.
+Because I suddenly sprinted like this.

-But it’s not over yet.
+But it's not over yet.

 - Minho!
 Minho!
-He quickly breaks through on the flank and then cuts inside, looking for a shooting angle!
+He quickly breaks through the flank and cuts into the center, looking for a shooting angle!

-- He’s fast!
+- He's fast!
 Two Lecce defenders are closing in!

-I saw the two defenders moving quickly to block me.
+I saw the two defenders moving quickly to block my path.

-Sorry, but I’m just a decoy.
+Sorry, but I'm just a decoy.

-I passed the ball forward and Santiago, who found the open space, took a clear shot.
+As I sent the ball far forward, Santiago, who found the open space, took a clean shot.

-Thud!
+Thump!

 - Gooooooal!

-- Santiago scores a magnificent goal!

-- Parma catches up, 2-1!
-Just 6 minutes into the second half, they pull one back!
+- Santiago's clean shot hits the net!

+- Parma pulls one back in the 6th minute of the second half!

+The suddenly conceded goal.

-The Lecce defense was caught off guard by the quick goal.
+The Lecce defense was visibly flustered.

-They shouted at the midfielders, who had left the space open, to get their heads straight.
+At the same time, I heard them shouting at their midfielders to wake up.

-Santiago grabbed the ball from the net and approached the center line with a fist pump.
+Santiago grabbed the ball from the net and brought it to the center line, raising his fist.

-“Nice goal.”

-“Nice pass.”
+"Nice goal."

+"Nice pass."

-So I extended my hand for a handshake.
+So I held out my fist.

-Santiago had a mysterious expression.
+Santiago made a puzzled expression.

-Why?
-Weren’t we going to play Rock-Paper-Scissors?
+What?
+Weren't we supposed to play rock-paper-scissors?

-Now, the score is 2-1.
+Alright, the score is now 2-1.

-As we poured our energy into the second half and pressed the opponent hard, they couldn’t get their bearings.
+By pouring our stamina into the second half and pressing them hard, Lecce couldn't regain their composure.

-Lecce, which had been so dominant in the first half, now pulled their line back.

-Against just 10 men.

-But even with their line back, they conceded the equalizing goal in the 21st minute of the second half.
+Despite dropping their line, Lecce conceded an equalizer in the 21st minute of the second half.

 - Gooooooal!

-- Gennaro Tutino’s perfect header!
-Parma ties the score in the 21st minute of the second half!
+- Gennaro Tutino's perfect header!
+Parma finally equalizes in the 21st minute of the second half!

 - Amazing!
 Parma!

 Boooooo!

-The Lecce home fans, who had been cheering and mocking in the first half, were now booing and cursing.
+The Lecce home fans, who had been jeering and cheering in the first half, were now booing and cursing.

 About 25 minutes left.

 And the score is 2-2.

-Parma had plenty of time and opportunity to turn the game around.
+Parma had enough time and opportunity to turn the game around.

 And I still had some energy left to run wild.

-Suddenly, an amazing goal by a player I knew well came to mind.
+Suddenly, an incredible goal from a player I know well popped into my head.

-If I replicate that, it would be killer.
+If I mimic that, it would be awesome.

-Turning my head slightly, I saw the fluttering Korean flag.
+I glanced at the fluttering Korean flag.

-“Did Senior Shin Joon-seo dribble for 80 meters?”
+"Did Sun Joon-seo sunbae say he dribbled 80 meters?"

-For the three Koreans who followed us to this away game.
+For the three Koreans who followed us to the away game.

-Shall I fill them with some national pride?
+Shall I give them a dose of national pride?

 ----